webscopeio/screenshot/README.md

 This web-application is built with React, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), and styled with Tailwind CSS and Radix UI components.

-To install and run the Screenshot tool locally, follow these steps:
+To install and run locally, follow these steps:

 1. Clone the repository